2026 Faculty

 New York

-Daniel Yaeger, DPM serves in the Department of Surgery at the New York College of Podiatric Medicine.
+Daniel S Yaeger, DPM serves in the Department of Surgery at the New York College of Podiatric Medicine.
 He earned his BS in biology and rabbinic ordination from the Lander College for Men.
 He then went on to complete podiatry school and his residency at the New York College of Podiatric Medicine, serving as the academic coordinator his final year.
 Following residency Dr Yaeger joined the surgery department.
 Currently, Dr Yaeger works at NYC HHC Metropolitan and Lincoln.
 His duties include out-patient clinic, ER call, and management of inpatients.
 He has the privilege to work with 3rd and 4th year students as well as residents at the NYCPM / Metropolitan hospital residency.
 His primary interests are limb salvage, diabetic foot infections, forefoot deformity, Charcot reconstruction, Lisfranc and midfoot injuries, adult acquired flatfoot and delayed management of calcaneal fractures.